Lithium-ion battery: Safety considerations

+Self discharge

 Batteries gradually self-discharge even if not connected and delivering current.
 Li-ion rechargeable batteries have a self-discharge rate typically stated by manufacturers to be 1.5–2% per month.

 The rate increases with temperature and state of charge.
 A 2004 study found that for most cycling conditions self-discharge was primarily time-dependent; however, after several months of stand on open circuit or float charge, state-of-charge dependent losses became significant.
 The self-discharge rate did not increase monotonically with state-of-charge, but dropped somewhat at intermediate states of charge.
 Self-discharge rates may increase as batteries age.
 In 1999, self-discharge per month was measured at 8% at 21 °C, 15% at 40 °C, 31% at 60 °C. By 2007, monthly self-discharge rate was estimated at 2% to 3%, and 2–3% by 2016.

 By comparison, the self-discharge rate for NiMH batteries dropped, as of 2017, from up to 30% per month for previously common cells to about 0.08–0.33% per month for low self-discharge NiMH batteries, and is about 10% per month in NiCd batteries.

-Cathode

-Transition metal oxides (TMOs) are widely used as cathode materials in lithium-ion batteries as the variable oxidation state of transition metal cations allows oxides of these metals to reversibly host lithium ions (Li⁺) and undergo efficient redox (reduction-oxidation) reactions.
-While Oxygen ions are commonly assumed to remain in a 2- oxidation state, the role of oxygen redox in facilitating the lithium insertion is now recognized as instrumental in the performance of lithium ion battery cathodes.
-The layered or framework structures of TMOs allow Li⁺ insertion/extraction during charging/discharging, while their transition metals and oxygen anions participate in electron transfer, enabling high energy density and stability.
-Three classes of cathode materials in lithium-ion batteries have been commercialized: (1) layered oxides, (2) spinel oxides and (3) oxoanion complexes.
-All of them were discovered by John Goodenough and his collaborators.